Play it while it lasts

-Also, it was very strange but this time out some genius had decided to place some, well, let's say scat on tee stones 7 & 11.
-At least I'm assuming it was a person because I seriously doubt there's some animal with a penchant for crapping on tee stones, although that'd be the damndest thing I've ever heard.
+Also, it was very strange but this time out some genius had decided to place some, well, let's say scat on the tee stones of 7 & 11.
 Bigfoot?

 No bag holders (if that's your thing), only two benches, at tees 3 and 4, and just a couple garbage bags/can on the front 9, none on the back.